cds-hooks/docs/docs/hooks/report-create.md

 This hook shall only be used for the status codes of `partial` and `preliminary`.

 ![Reporting Flow Diagram](../images/reportingflow.png)
-Figure 1: Proposed CDS Hooks Workflow.
+<br>Figure 1: Proposed CDS Hooks Workflow.
 The above image shows the workflow order for when these CDS Hooks would be triggered.

 ## Context